Infection Prevention in Hospitals

 Hospitals are a place of healing and recovery.
 But they are also a place where infections can spread easily if proper precautions aren’t taken.
 In the United States, healthcare-acquired infections are an all-too-frequent occurrence, affecting one out of every 20 to 30 patients.
 Fortunately, with everyone working together, the risk of infection can be greatly minimized.

 What are the risk factors for infection?

 There are a number of factors that contribute to the high risk of infection in a healthcare setting.
 Because patients are in a state of reduced health, their immune systems are often weakened.
 This leaves them more susceptible to infection.
-Additionally, they may have an open surgical wound, central line or catheter, all which make it easier for bacteria to enter the bloodstream.
+Additionally, they may have an open surgical wound, central line, or catheter, all of which make it easier for bacteria to enter the bloodstream.

 Bacteria can also be quite resilient.
 If left alone, some bacteria are able to live on surfaces for up to eight months.
 Patients, visitors, and staff may also contribute to this risk if they arrive with the flu.
 Each year, approximately 36,000 people die of the flu in the United States.
 Finally, antibiotics can be a factor, with one in four prescribed inappropriately.

 How do we minimize the risk of infection in a hospital?

 Minimizing the risk of infection in a hospital begins with education and prevention.
 An infection control nurse works in tandem with hospital leadership to lead these efforts.
 Patients, visitors, and staff all play a role in preventing infections.

 Proper handwashing is at the center of these efforts.
 This involves every person washing their hands thoroughly before entering and leaving a patient’s room.
 Hand sanitization stations are also placed outside of each patient room and at all entrances and exits.
 Secret surveyors and ongoing education reinforce compliance.